adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

 ```

 The `TableController` is the central processing for the database access layer.
-It handles all the OData capabilities for us.
-This means that the actual code
+It handles all the OData capabilities for us and exposes these as REST endpoints
-for this controller is tiny - just 12 lines of code.
+within our WebAPI.
+This means that the actual code for this controller is tiny - just 12 lines of code.

-> You can delete the `Controllers\ValuesController.cs` file if you like - it isn't important for this walkthrough.
+> [OData][5] is a specification for accessing table data on the Internet.
+It provides a mechanism for querying and manipulating data within a table.
+Entity Framework is a common data access layer for ASP.NET applications.

 We can build the project at this point.
 If Visual Studio hasn't done so already,
 the missing NuGet packages for Azure Mobile Apps will be downloaded.
 There
 should not be any errors.
 If there are, check the typing for any changes you
 made.

+> You can delete or ignore the `Controllers\ValuesController.cs` file if you like - it isn't important for this walkthrough.

 ### Building an Azure App Service for Mobile Apps